fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 ### The Benefits
-It does not feel like being a member of the 'New Rich' is ultimately different than working remote and travelling for extended periods of time.
+It does not feel like being a member of the 'New Rich' is ultimately different than working remote and traveling for extended periods of time.

 Similar to what happened just a few months ago: suddenly almost everyone worked remote.
-His main additional proposition seems to be to move to a new countrly every few months.
+His main additional proposition seems to be to move to a new country every few months.
 As far as I understand it, it will net you almost all the same benefits.
 Additionally, you'd have a stable routine already.
 I see that it could be dangerous; as in: since you have a routine already, you stop going